elan-dcc/elan-dcc.github.io/content/en/researchers.md

 layout = 'researchers'
 +++

-# For the researchers
+# Researcher Hub

-To use the ELAN infrastructure and its data, see our [overview of steps to initiatie data analysis](https://elan-dcc.github.io/researchers/overview_getting_started/).
+To utilise the ELAN infrastructure and its data, please refer to our [overview of the steps to initiate data analysis](https://elan-dcc.github.io/researchers/overview_getting_started/).
-You can join the meetings of the [ELAN knowledge sharing group](https://lumconline.sharepoint.com/sites/ELANKnowledgeSharing).
-Here we connect and empower ELAN researchers, with the opportunity to ask questions.
+You are also welcome to attend the weekly meetings of the [ELAN knowledge sharing group](https://lumconline.sharepoint.com/sites/ELANKnowledgeSharing), where we connect and support ELAN researchers, providing an opportunity to ask questions and engage in collaborative discussions.
-Once your research is complete, but before submission or publication, please see the following steps to be taken [here](https://elan-dcc.github.io/researchers/finish/).